Buying SOAR

 Rollout pattern

-Start with triage and investigation.
-Low-risk automations build trust and surface integration issues.
+- Start with triage and investigation.
+Low-risk automations first per program.
+Builds trust with analysts and surfaces integration issues while the blast radius is bounded.

 Cost considerations

-Per-action pricing common.
-High-volume automations can be expensive; tune to avoid runaway costs.
+- Per-action pricing common.
+Per-action billing per vendor.
+High-volume automations can be expensive; tune the trigger criteria to avoid runaway costs from noisy alert sources.